gwpachlatko/anything-goes/_posts/2020-02-26-google-lighthouse-page-speed.md

 category: software
 tags: [SEO, Google, Opinion]
 ---
 It is perfectly comprehensible that we all want our own websites on page one of search results for certain keywords in every search engine there is — especially with Google, the quasi–standard when it comes to find and being found on the Internet.
-It also makes some sense that the speed at which our sites may be loaded by a browser and its overall performance are taken into account, but don’t lose your mind over it.<!--more-->
+It also makes some sense that the speed at which our sites may be loaded by a browser and their overall performance are taken into account, but don’t lose your mind over it.<!--more-->

 ### Search Engine Optimization Is Important